ebenefuenf/quma/docs/usage.rst

 DBAPI libs like psycopg2 or sqlite3 have the notion of a cursor,  which is used to manage the context of a fetch operation. quma is similar in that way.
-To run queries you need to create a cursor instance.
+To execute queries you need to create a cursor instance.

 quma provides two ways to create a cursor object.
 Either by using a context manager: